-

 file under var/analytics_conf

 is a reference master file that contains the complete list of fields along with their identification numbers.
 The fields in the master file are categorized based on the insights.
-For example, if you want to know the fields associated with HDX insight, you can look at the HDX insights category of JSON_fields.txt file to know the fields associated with HDX insights category.
+For example, if you want to know the fields associated with HDX insight, you can look at the HDX insights category of the JSON_fields.txt file to know the fields associated with the HDX insights category.

 You can create a customized data format file based on your requirement by referring to elastic_format.txt